Frequently Asked Questions (FAQs)

 -

-Should parents / guardian need to contact their child / ward, or in the case of an emergency, they may call the school office.
-For non-emergency cases, they should SMS their child and leave a message for him/her to return a call as soon as he/she reads the message after school dismissal.
+Should parents / guardians need to contact their child / ward, or in the case of an emergency, they may call the school office.
+For non-emergency cases, they should SMS their child / ward and leave a message for him / her to return a call as soon as he / she reads the message after school dismissal.

 12. TEACHERS